zzatang/tongue-twisters-challenge/documentation/implementation_plan.md

      - Fixed authentication error by wrapping the application with `<ClerkProvider>` in `app/layout.tsx`
      - Updated application metadata to reflect the project name and description

-6. Develop the Dashboard page at `/pages/index.tsx` to display tongue twister tiles. ✅
+6. Develop the Dashboard page at `/pages/index.tsx` to display tongue twister tiles. ✅ DONE
    - Incorporate filtering options for difficulty levels (Easy, Intermediate, Advanced).
    - Reference: [PRD Section 4.
 Core Features - Dashboard with Tongue Twister Tiles]
    - **Execution Summary (2025-02-21)**: Successfully implemented the dashboard: